locomote/decaffeinate/docs/amendments.md

 }
 ```

-Use of this option requres the application to be provided with `Object.prototype._bindMethods` implementated as follows:
+Use of this option requires the application to be provided with `Object.prototype._bindMethods` implemented as follows:
 ```javascript
 Object.defineProperty(Object.prototype, '_bindMethods', {
   enumerable: false,